 These new features add incredible facilities like e-commerce (using WooCommerce plugin), shopping carts, membership sites, landing page systems, and more.
-There really are some excellent complex packages that can be added to WP which run out of the box and error-free with no programming or advanced knowledge needed.
+There really are some excellent complex packages that can be added to WP which run out of the box and are error-free with no programming or advanced knowledge needed.

 Pages or Posts

-Although WordPress is a blogging platform, it's just as easy to create a web site full of static content presented as pages instead of posts.
+Although WordPress is a blogging platform, it's just as easy to create a website full of static content presented as pages instead of posts.

-For instance, new reviews can be added, but shown on a static home page which nevertheless updates with new reviews once they've been added and published.
+For instance, new reviews can be added but shown on a static home page which nevertheless updates with new reviews once they've been added and published.

-Alternatively, a web site can be made to look completely like a blog from all directions if that is what you prefer to do.
+Alternatively, a website can be made to look completely like a blog from all directions if that is what you prefer to do.

 WordPress support is available through their forum.
 Because there are millions of users of WordPress, the forum stays busy with many people asking questions and others taking the time to answer them.

 WP was designed to be friendly to search engines.
-There are also some excellent SEO plugins which extend this functionality to bring all SEO-related facilities into a single area.
+There are also some excellent SEO plugins that extend this functionality to bring all SEO-related facilities into a single area.
 This included being able to edit SEO metadata when creating new posts and other cool SEO features which save considerable time.